 Is Self-employment a Fit for Us?

 As you can see from the above list, being in control of our own work environment and decisions is looking quite good for us.
-Which makes you wonder about self-employment, as it did for me.
+Which makes you wonder about self-employment.

 But is self-employment a fit for you in other ways?
 Some answers and ideas are here: